Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step4.md

+#### Create the Job

 This step creates a new project which Jenkins will build via our new agent.
-The project source code is at https://github.com/katacoda/katacoda-jenkins-demo.
+The project source code is [here](https://github.com/katacoda/katacoda-jenkins-demo).
 The repository has a Dockerfile; this defines the instructions on how to produce the Docker Image.
 Jenkins doesn't need to know the details of how our project is built.

 #### Task: Create New Job